 Grades Interpretations

-Α Excellent work
+A Excellent work

-В Good work
+B Good work

 C Average work

-Student moves on the next level of develop-

-mental math, reading, or writing class or exits

-the developmental sequence in MATH 330,
+Student moves on the next level of develop- mental math, reading, or writing class or exits the developmental sequence in MATH 330, or ENRD

-READ 302 or ENGL 302.

 D Not Passing - student must repeat course

 F Failure - student must repeat course

-Students in developmental math, reading, or writing may also exit the developmental sequence by re-taking and passing the THEA (or an alternative such as Accuplacer) in the subject area.
+Students in developmental math or reading/writing may also exit the developmental sequence by re-taking and passing TSIA in the subject area.

-Students in developmental courses may also receive grades of W1 through W4.
-W grades have the same meaning in developmental and credit courses.
 Incompletes (noted by the grade "I") are not issued in developmental courses.
 College credit is not awarded for the completion of developmental courses and grades in developmental courses are not included in the computation of grade point averages.
 The hours attempted in developmental courses are considered a part of students' course loads and are used to determine their full-time/part-time status and their eligibility to receive scholarships and/or financial aid.
 Grades received in developmental courses are recorded on students' transcripts.